adilayman/gamez/README.md

 ## Other resources

-You can also find other resources in the `resources` folder:
+You can also find other resources:

 - `Sprite`: Image loader and renderer.
 - `FileManager`: Synchronous file Manager.